nextapps-de/mikado/README.md

 > All helpers could be used by index or by node as passed parameters.

+Helpers let you apply simple transformations without running through the whole render roundtrip of the full template.
+Super-advanced-fine-grained reconciliation isn't the holy grail, it is just for your laziness.

 <a name="view.move"></a>
 Move a data item/node to a specific index: